Geropsychiatric Behavioral Health Programs

 The Inpatient Team and Treatment

-At Senior Bridges, patients are provided with a multidisciplinary team comprised of physicians, hospitalists, nurses, certified nursing assistants and licensed clinical social workers, as well as occupational, speech, physical and recreational therapists.
+At Senior Bridges, patients are provided with a multidisciplinary team comprised of physicians, hospitalists, nurses, certified nursing assistants and licensed social workers, as well as occupational, speech, physical and recreation therapists.

 - A complete history and physical evaluation by a physician within 24 hours of admission